The high limestone cliffs and overprinted cave at Mudjin Harbour

 Conch Bar Caves, also on Middle Caicos, is the largest non-submerged cave system in the entire Bahamas-Turks and Caicos archipelago.
 It doesn’t have the paths, stairs, and lighting that many tourist attraction caves have, and is quite interesting.
 Nearby is the free-to-access Indian Cave, an open gallery system with many skylights.

 Cottage Pond, on North Caicos, is an interesting quick stop.
-It’s a 250-foot diameter blue hole in the middle of the island.
-It’s distantly connected to the ocean, and a few new species have been discovered in it.
+It’s a 250-foot (76 m) diameter blue hole in the middle of the island.
+It’s distantly connected to the ocean, and a few new species have been discovered within it.

 Both islands offer miles of secluded coastlines and beaches to explore.
 In our opinion, the best beaches on Middle Caicos are Bambarra Beach and Conch Bar Beach.
 Hollywood Beach, Pumpkin Bluff Beach, and Whitby Beach are the best beaches on North Caicos.